 - Integrated career awareness activities at the elementary level.

-- Job shadowing for all eighth and ninth graders.
+- Job shadowing for all 8th and 10th grade students.

-- Individual coaching at the high school level with school counselors.
+- Career assessments at the middle school and high school led by counselors.

 For Upper Arlington students who would like to explore different career areas as part of the high school day, we encourage 11th and 12th graders to access Columbus City Schools' Career Technical Education at Fort Hayes and the Columbus Downtown High School & Career Center.